 Notification will be given to the Scholarship Winner as soon as practicable after the conclusion of the judging.

-The winner will travel to the USA to participate in The Women’s Leadership Program in 2018 (date TBC); a one week course run by the highly esteemed Darden School of Business at the University of Virginia.
-Darden Executive Education has been ranked #1 in the world for faculty, facilities and course design in the Financial Times 2017 Executive Education rankings.
+The winner of the Scholarship will travel to the United States of America to participate in The Women’s Leadership Program in 2019 (Monday, 29 April 2019 - Friday, 3 May 2019), a one week course run by the highly esteemed Darden School of Business at the University of Virginia.
+Darden Executive Education has been ranked #1 in the world for faculty, facilities and course design in the Financial Times 2017 Executive Education rankings!

 This course is designed to help women assess and address their unique strengths and challenges, as well as navigate the frequently complex dynamics of strategic business leadership.
-The prize includes return flights, course fees, materials, meals and accommodation valued over AU$11,000.
+The prize includes return flights, course fees, materials, meals and accommodation valued at up to AU$11,000.

-The judging panel comprised the following senior industry leaders:
+The judging panel comprises the following senior industry leaders:

-- Fiona Harding, Associate General Counsel, Bank of Queensland
+- Fiona Harding, General Manager - Legal, Retail and Resolution Advisory, Bank of Queensland

-- Belinda McGuinness, Director Integrity Office, Macquarie Group
+- Belinda McGuinness, Director, Integrity Officer, Macquarie Group

-- David McCrostie, Partner & Practice Head of Banking, TurksLegal
+- David McCrostie, Partner & Practice Group Leader Banking, TurksLegal